 What is the flashlight method of writing?

-The flashlight method, or flashlight outlining, involves mapping out small sections of your novel or short story at a time—as much as you might see with a flashlight in a dark room.
+The flashlight method is a method of plotting a story in which you map out small sections of the plot at a time, before outlining the next sections—as much as you might see with a flashlight in a dark room.

-It begins with a basic idea and a main character, and you closely examine just the first few chapters or scenes to get your story going.
-Then, you write a quick and messy outline for the next chapter after that, and the next chapter after that, marking out each major plot point as you go.
+Flashlight outlining begins with a basic idea and a main character.
+You then closely examine just the first few chapters or scenes to get your story going.
+Next, you write a quick and messy outline for the next chapter after that, and the next chapter after that, marking out each major plot point as you go.

 Think of it as though you were in a completely dark area and making your way with the help of a flashlight; you may not be able to clearly see your destination right away, but you can see a little ways ahead to ensure you don’t walk into walls or trip on any plot holes and/or dead bodies (depending on what kind of story we’re in…).